• Home

 1. Distressed efforts to keep away from true or imagined abandonment

-Individuals with Borderline Personality Disorder have an intense fear of being alone and will go to great lengths to avoid being alone.
-Minor gaffes or misunderstandings may be viewed as perceived attempts at abandonment and cause them to become frantic and irrational.
-They will require constant reassurance from others and may have issues with trust in romantic or close relationships, often becoming jealous over perceived slights.
-This may translate into extreme clinginess to partners.
+Individuals with BPD have an intense fear of being left on their own and will do anything to avoid it.
+Even the smallest mistake or misunderstanding can trigger feelings of abandonment, causing them to become frantic and irrational.
+They need constant reassurance from others and may struggle with trust in romantic or close relationships, often becoming jealous over the slightest perceived slight.
+This can lead to them becoming extremely clingy to their partners.
+It’s important to understand and support those who are dealing with Borderline Personality Disorder.

 2. A form of unstable and extreme interpersonal relations described as alternating between extremes of devaluation and idealization